ImMnan/Helm-crane-k8s/README.md

 #### [4.11] Configure deployment to implement ephemeral storage request/limit for the child pods

-- If the admin require to setup an ephemeral storage request/limit for the child pods, we can use this `ephemeralStorage` value.
+- If you need to setup an ephemeral storage request/limit for the child pods, we can use this `ephemeralStorage` value.
 The values are in Mi.
 Switch the `enable` to `yes` and add the values in a string format as per the example:
 ```yaml
 ephemeralStorage:
   enable: no